Vampire Hunter D: Bloodlust

-Vampire Hunter D: Bloodlust (吸血鬼ハンターD ブラッドラスト Banpaia Hantā Dī: Buraddorasuto) is a 2000 dark fantasy vampire adventure anime film produced by Madhouse, Filmlink International, BMG Japan, Movic, Good Hill Vision, and Soft Capital.
-It was written, directed and storyboarded by Yoshiaki Kawajiri, with Yutaka Minowa designing the characters, Yūji Ikehata serving as art director and designing the setting, and Marco D'Ambrosio composing the music.
-The film is based on the third novel of Hideyuki Kikuchi's Vampire Hunter D series, Demon Deathchase.
+Vampire Hunter D: Bloodlust (吸血鬼ハンターD ブラッドラスト, Banpaia Hantā Dī Buraddorasuto), simply known in Japan as Vampire Hunter D, is a 2000 dark fantasy vampire adventure anime film written for the screen and directed by Yoshiaki Kawajiri.
+It is based on the 1985 novel Vampire Hunter D: Demon Deathchase by Hideyuki Kikuchi.

 The film began production in 1997 and was completed with the intention of being shown in American theaters.
 It was shown in twelve theaters across the United States and received generally positive reception from American critics.

 Plot

-In the middle of the night, Charlotte Elbourne, a young woman, is abducted by Baron Meier Link, a vampire nobleman.
-Several days later, Charlotte's wealthy father, John, hires D, a dhampir, to rescue her, dead or alive.
+In the middle of the night, Charlotte Elbourne, a young human woman, is abducted by Baron Meier Link, a vampire nobleman.
+Charlotte's wealthy father, John, hires D, a dhampir, to rescue her, dead or alive.

 At the same time, Charlotte's older brother Adam hires the Marcus Brothers, composed of their leader Borgoff, the hulking Nolt, the blade master Kyle, the frail/physically bedridden psychic Grove, and Leila, a woman who holds a grudge towards vampires.
 D and the Marcus Brothers race after Meier, learning that Charlotte was not kidnapped but chose to accompany him out of love for the vampire.

-Meier hires the mutant Barbarois to guard him, consisting of the shapeshifter Caroline, the shadow manipulator Benge, and the werewolf Machira.
-Nolt is killed by Benge, resulting in the brothers confronting the Barbarois in their home territory.
+Meier hires the mutant Barbarois to guard him, consisting of the shapeshifter Caroline, the shadow manipulator Bengé, and the werewolf Mashira.
+Nolt is killed by Bengé, resulting in the brothers confronting the Barbarois in their home territory.
 At the same time, D visits them.
-Grove causes a large ruckus using his psychic powers, and D becomes trapped in a void that Benge creates.
-D escapes the void, and the Marcus Brothers avenge Nolt by killing Benge.
-They then travel to a nearby town, where Leila convinces the local sheriff to stop D. Fortunately, D is saved by an old man who recalls the dhampir rescuing him as a child.
+Grove causes a large ruckus using his psychic powers, and D becomes trapped in a void that Bengé creates.
+D escapes the void, and the Marcus Brothers avenge Nolt by killing Bengé.
+They then travel to a nearby western town, where Leila convinces the local sheriff to stop D. Fortunately, D is saved by an old man who recalls the dhampir rescuing him as a child from a vampire.

 Meier's carriage stops to rest during the daytime, and Charlotte wanders out, meeting D and Leila.
-The two fight against Caroline while Machira escapes with the carriage.
-D defeats Caroline but is forced to seek shelter after absorbing too much sunlight.
+The two fight against Caroline while Mashira escapes with the carriage.
+D defeats Caroline but is forced to seek shelter after absorbing too much sunlight due to Heat Syndrome-(a condition that is common among dhampirs and vampires).
 Leila faces a revived Caroline and survives only by chance when lightning strikes the mutant, killing her instantly.
 She takes shelter with D after and reveals that a vampire back in her childhood kidnapped her mother.
 This resulted in her being stoned to death by the people of her hometown when she returned as a completely different person and killed her father.
 Leila joined the Marcus Brothers to avenge her parents' deaths.
 The two make a pact to visit each other's graves upon who dies first.